How do I get a library card?

 Our library is quite small so we do not have room for a large group, but small groups are welcome.
 Please call the library to make arrangements.

 Do you take book donations?

 We accept donations of gently used, clean, recent books, as well as audiobooks, music CDs and DVDs.
 Books of local interest are also welcome.
-Some are used in the library, and many go to our book sale area.
+Some are used in the library, many go to our book sale area.
 We cannot accept dirty, moldy or musty books, nor textbooks or encyclopedias.
 These materials are accepted at the recycling area of the Barnstable Transfer Station.
 If you have more than a box-worth of material, please call ahead to make drop-off arrangements.

 Do you have a library "Friends" organization?

 Yes!
 Click here for more information.
 New members are always welcome.

 Is Whelden a "town library"?